 Where to eat in Marrakech

 When visiting different countries, we usually venture out for lunch or dinner to sample the local cuisine.
 In Marrakech, however, we mostly stayed and dined in as our riad served delicious vegetarian tagines and freshly made Moroccan salads.
 For traditional breakfast, we had a great selection of bread with jams and honey and fresh orange juice.

-Between the breakfast and dinner, we explored the city and tried pretty much everything we could find.
-We sampled fresh fruit, bread, dates and sweets from street vendors, Pringles crisps and coconut waffles from the corner shops, an endless amount of mint tea from the rooftop cafes, and most delicious vegetarian dishes in Nomad restaurant.
+We explored the city and tried pretty much everything we could find.
+We sampled fresh fruit, bread, dates and sweets from street vendors, Pringles crisps and coconut waffles from the corner shops, an endless amount of mint tea from the rooftop cafes, and the most delicious vegetarian dishes in Nomad restaurant.

-Nomad restaurant popped out of pretty much every single personal blog story that we read online.
-Kamal Laftimi and Sebastian de Gzell are two guys behind the success story where the old carpet store being transformed into a trendy restaurant serving traditional Moroccan dishes with a unique spin.
+Nomad restaurant popped out of pretty much every single personal blog story that we’ve read online.
+Kamal Laftimi and Sebastian de Gzell are two guys behind the success story where the old carpet store is being transformed into a trendy restaurant serving traditional Moroccan dishes with a unique spin.